What Type of Conduct is Prohibited in Montana?

 When is Sexual Harassment Prohibited?

-Any unwelcome sexual behavior directed at the victim, including physical or verbal acts, is considered to be sexual harassment.
-A Butte employer could be held liable for the unwelcome conduct, even if it was an employee's co-worker who engaged in the sexual harassment.
+All unwelcome sexual behavior directed at the victim, including physical or verbal acts, is considered to be sexual harassment.
+A Butte employer can be held liable for the unwelcome conduct, even if it was an employee's co-worker who engaged in the sexual harassment.

-A Montana employer could also be liable for harassment if they allow conduct to lead to an environment that is overly sexual.
-It can be difficult to prove gender discrimination without first obtaining a lawyer, since specifics such as proving intent can often be complicated.
+A Montana employer can also be liable for harassment if they allow conduct to lead to an environment that is overly sexual.
+It can be hard to prove gender discrimination without first obtaining a lawyer, since specifics such as proving intent can often be complicated.
 There might also be procedures that must be followed in detail when one pursues a claim.